How to Prevent Water Damage to the Home

 If scooping at the inside of the drain with your fingers (or a pair of needle-nosed pliers) doesn’t reveal the obstruction, you’ll need to take an indirect approach.
 On the bottom of your garbage disposal unit, there should be a small Allen wrench socket.
 Place an appropriately sized Allen wrench into this socket and vigorously work the wrench back and forth for a few seconds.
 Often times, this motion is enough to dislodge a jam, and the unit will roar back to life the next time you hit the power switch.

 Now, if the aforementioned fixes don’t work, then it probably IS time to call a plumber.
 A professional technician will be able to diagnose the problem and advise you on the solution, whether it’s to have the system repaired or replaced completely.

 Are you still using the same garbage disposal that was in your home when you bought it several years ago?
 Do you have an older system that you know has “seen better days?”
 Do you dread using your disposal because of how loud and issue-prone it seems to be?
 If you answered “yes” to any of these questions, then it might be time to consider an upgrade!

-When it’s time for a total tear-down and replacement, we offer two different models of garbage disposal: the InSinkErator Badger 5 and the InSinkErator Evolution Pro 880.
-Both units come with the following benefits:
+When it’s time for replacement, we offer two different models of garbage disposal: the InSinkErator Badger 5 and the InSinkErator Evolution Pro 880.

-- A 2-8 year warranty.
-We stand by the quality of our products and our work, and we want for you to be pleased with your purchase!
+We stand by the quality of our products and our work, and we want you to be pleased with your purchase!